algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- LightBlue app- Iphone 11 NFC module
+- LightBlue app- iPhone 11 NFC module

 **Steps:**

 1. Check if the sleep mode is enabled by checking if a "SportShield 5" Bluetooth device is available and by bringing the phone close to the NFC reader.
 2. If you see a device named "SportShield 5", or the lock is unlocked via NFC, go on LightBlue and submit the value 0x1 in the "Sleep Mode 5" field.
 3. To ensure deep sleep mode is not switched on, move the device in different directions and ensure a sound is emitted.
-4. If the two previous steps were validated, unlock the device by submitting the value 0x1 the "Unlock" Bluetooth field.
+4. If the two previous steps were validated, unlock the device by submitting the value 0x1 in the "Unlock" Bluetooth field.

 ### 17. Sleep mode - The lock cannot be unlocked